 - Education Loans: it must be evident that the person is pre-approved or approved for the loan.

 - Fixed Deposits, Fixed Term Certificate of Deposits, Bonds, Time Deposits and Term Deposits: the maturity date or value date must be clearly listed and be before the first day of the semester.

 - Provident Funds: the amount available for withdrawal must be stated in the letter.

 - Savings Accounts: all forms of savings accounts will be accepted, including demand deposit, current accounts and money market.

-- Scholarship Award Letters: must clearly state what the scholarship includes, such as tuition, fees, and books.
+- Scholarship Award Letters: an official letter from the sponsoring agency must clearly state the terms of the scholarship, such as tuition, fees, and books and living expenses provided.
 If the scholarship includes a stipend, it must state the dollar amount per month.

 Please click on the following links to view sample financial documents to assist you in submitting proper documentation to our office.

 The following is a summary of account types OIS does NOT accept:

 - Business Accounts.